thousandbrainsproject/tbp.monty/tools/future_work_widget/README.md

 A tool that

-1. processes an index.json that is produced by the github_readme_sync tool and converts it into a format consumable by the widget
+1. Processes a JSON file that is produced by the github_readme_sync tool and converts it into a format consumable by the widget.
+2. Contains a simple single page app that uses that processed JSON file to construct a dynamic filterable HTML table.

 ## Setup

-First, ensure you setup Monty.
+First, ensure you've setup Monty.
 See [Getting Started - 2.
 Set up Your Environment](https://thousandbrainsproject.readme.io/docs/getting-started#2-set-up-your-environment).

 Next, from the root Monty directory, install this tool's dependencies: